 Unless you’re part of the blogging world, it’s hard to describe it without sounding creepy or weird.
 Some of us bloggers would be meeting “in real life” for the first time at the retreat, and some already knew each other from races or other industry events.
 No matter, we greeted the known and unknown the same – – with big hugs and a barrage of questions.
 You see, we know precisely what is happening in each other’s lives, thanks to weekly blog post updates we read with the greatest enthusiasm, as if we’re having coffee with our old friend.

 It was the blog world that brought us together, but sharing our running worlds, emotions, goals and lives made us friends both on and offline.

 As much as life happens over the Internet these days, especially for bloggers, real life interactions remain much more important.

-You can see an image of a person or a piece of clothing and think you know it, but it’s only when you have the real experience of talking face-to-face or touching and trying on an item do you feel a real connection.
+You can see an image of a person or a piece of women’s hiking pants and think you know it, but it’s only when you have the real experience of talking face-to-face or touching and trying on an item do you feel a real connection.
 That may sound a bit overboard when it comes to clothing, but I can tell you, it’s not.

 As a group, we already knew that sometimes when you think you know a person from their blog, they don’t live up to your expectations when you have an opportunity to meet them.
 The same can be true for clothing.